MrYoucee/Localized-Storage-for-LLM/README.md

 - Update the values of your terraform.tfvars as appropriate from the created compulsory prerequisities.

 # Running the process
 Clone and checkout this repository to a branch, ensure your parameters are accurate.
-Immediately the pull-request is merged into main, the workflow is triggered and the process starts as
+Immediately the pull-request is merged into main and closed, the workflow is triggered and the process starts as
 - Infrastructure set-up using terraform (.tf) files
 - Argo install and workflows using the workflow.yml file.
 The process involves git cloning the image and storing it in GCS.
 - Clean-up by deleting the resources in the cluster and tearing down the cluster with the storage bucket created.